- Ready to enrol?

 3. Select your topics

 Submit an Enrolment Declaration before proceeding.
-Select the 'I want to...Accept the Enrolment Declaration for this Course' link at the bottom of the page.
-Read, accept, and submit the Enrolment Declaration.
+Click on the 'Accept' link above your study plan grid.
+Read, accept, and submit ('Agree' button) the Enrolment Declaration.

 The orange help icon provides details of how to search, select and change your enrolment.
-Click on the question mark to expand these details.
+Click on the question mark to expand or collapse these details.

 Your Study Plan will list core topics and elective and option topic groups with enrolled and already passed topics appearing at the bottom of the table.
 To select topics:

-- Use the plus and minus icons to view option and elective groups.
+- Use the plus and minus icons to view or hide option and elective groups.
 Click 'Choose' to search for a topic in these groups.

 - Use the 'More Details' link to find specific information regarding the topic, option/elective group, or course.
 An 'Unavailable?' link will give a reason as to why the topic, group or course is unavailable for enrolment.